 What’s great about the power chord shape is that it always stays the same.
 This is called a 2 note Power Chord.
 What’s a Power Chord you ask?
 It is a simple 2 note chord that has a lot of power behind it when played properly.
 Especially when you play with hi-gain or distortion.

 This chord type is very popular and once you learn it you can play many, many rock songs.
 So I’d recommend learning how to play these types of chords to start.
 Then you can progress to playing natural chords.
 These are popular as well but a bit harder to form & move.

 Power Chords Lesson Conclusion

-Like stated before, these are great chords for starting out with and many songs can be played from learning them.
+As stated before, these are great chords for starting with and many songs can be played from learning them.
 If you feel you are having difficulties with them, email me and I will do my best to help you further.

 Remember, it takes time and effort to learn guitar and you must be patient.
 Take your time and don’t get frustrated.
-Playing music is a lot of fun once you get it down and like anything else their is a learning curve.
+Playing music is a lot of fun once you get it down and like anything else, there is a learning curve.
 Go through the learning curve and you will come out a victor.